3_Drawing Shapes

 or GL_TRIANGLE_FAN

 ?
 In that case, we can see OpenGL’s rasterization process in action as it interpolates the color values in between each vertex.
 Here, interpolation is a mathematical calculation of the RGB components for each pixel based on how far it is from the original vertices.
-It weighs the values of each component differently and combines them to get each pixel’s final color.
+It weighs the values of each vertex color value and combines them to get the final color values for each pixel.

 variable to be the same value.